 There are of course thousands of camping, glamping, caravanning and festival sites, ranging from the luxurious to the remote, scattered all over Great Britain.
 Here just a few ideas, to flick the switch, get the ideas whirring and the plans unfolding to lead you off on a greener, cheaper holiday.

 Wild campers and walkers thinking about pitching up in different places over the course of your trip, you know you need to pack light.
 Your trip will be ruined by a heavy rucksack, so do some trial packs and walk up and down your road to double check the weight is comfortable and supported properly.
 Caravanners and Glampers can afford to be a little more frivolous with clothes, utensils and gear, although camping gadgets and essentials which come with nifty cleaning, storage and charging functions are recommended.
+Be sure to check out the likes of Cotswold Outdoor, Go Outdoors, Millets, Mountain Warehouse and Blacks for bargains on those camping essentials.

 Eco-Friendly Camping Gear